ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 .. note::

-   To run the container on Gaea, the SLURM options in the ``land_analysis.xml`` needs to be modified by running the following command before starting the experiment:
+   To run the container on Gaea, the SLURM options in the ``land_analysis.xml`` need to be modified by running the following command before starting the experiment:

    .. code-block:: console